johnthwong/bi-exchange/README.md

 # Bilateral Exchange
 An agent-based model of a general bilateral exchange problem of *A* agents and *N* goods.
 This model uses boundedly rational agents, in the sense that the agents do not know the optimal quantities that maximize their utility.
 Instead, they iteratively make mutually beneficial trades, until those are no longer possible.

+## Instructions
+Download the repository.
+Open and run the Jupyter Notebook labeled "_main" to see a demonstration of how to use classes and methods in "bi_exchange_module.py".
+The module file also contains comments that documents how the model operates and its features.

 ## Purpose
 1. This model shows that a numerical solution to a general equilibrium problem can be obtained.
 This can be helpful as an analytic solution becomes increasingly intractable as *A* and *N* increase.